Skip to Content

 Paradiso Red (Rooibos) loose leaf tea from Dorothy Stainbrook's Wellness tea collection

-Paradise Red (Rooibos) loose leaf herbal tea from HeathGlen Farm
+Paradise Red (Rooibos) loose leaf tea from HeathGlen Farm

-Tea is the most consumed beverage in the world after water, yet most people know surprisingly little about it.
+Tea is the most consumed beverage in the world after water, yet most people (especially in the US) know surprisingly little about it.
 What’s the difference between green and black tea?
 Why does some tea have more caffeine than others?
 Can you actually grow tea at home?
 And what about all those “herbal teas” that aren’t technically tea at all?

 I came to tea through farming.
 At HeathGlen Farm, I grow the herbs that become my wellness tea blends, which I sell at the St. Paul Farmers’ Market.
-What started as a way to cook with herbs became a deep dive into tea culture, blending techniques, and the science of why tea works the way it does.
+What started as a way to support some of my health issues, herbs became a deep dive into tea culture, blending techniques, and the science of why tea works the way it does.

 I’ve been selling my teas and tisanes at the St. Paul Farmers’ market now since 2023 and am constantly learning about flavors and wellness attributes from research and the blending experiments I do on the farm (and also from my customers).